Secondary schools and colleges

 You can also visit the Isaac Physics website to find out when you can take advantage of a CPD workshop.

-Our One Day Schools in Physics events are held on campus and involve a series of talks, repeated over three consecutive days, which illustrate various aspects of physics and astronomy research.
+Our One Day Schools in Physics events are held on campus and involve a series of talks, repeated over two consecutive days, which illustrate various aspects of physics and astronomy research.
 The talks are given by world experts in theoretical physics, particle physics, nuclear physics, astronomy and other branches of physics, which vary from year to year.

 Students will hear about the latest curiosity-driven, fundamental research on the origin and nature of the Universe around them.
 In addition, they'll be able to see why physics is an important and relevant subject, and how it affects people's everyday lives in technological application.

-We have over 600 schools and colleges on our mailing list - to be added to this, or for more information, please contact email@example.com.
+The dates for 2019 are Tuesday 25th and Wednesday 26th June.
+We have over 600 schools and colleges on our mailing list - to be added to this, or for more information, please contact firstname.lastname@example.org.